Here's a quick guide to what traders are talking about right now

-Via Dave Lutz, head of ETFs at JonesTrading, here’s a super-quick guide to what traders are talking about right now:
+Via Dave Lutz, head of ETFs at JonesTrading, here’s a quick guide to what traders are talking about right now:

 Good Morning!
-US Futures are up small as Oil pops and M&A headers abound (Bayer boosts for MON, ENB for SE, DHR for CPHD).
-Mostly Green across Europe, with the DAX climbing 25bp as HC and Discretionary shares climb, while those Fins see profit-taking from the recent spike.
-The FTSE under 30bp pressure as stronger Economic data spikes hawkish BOE concerns, causing London listed Fins to drop 50bp.
-Volumes are light, with most exchanges across the continent trading 20-30% light to trends.
-Asian stocks reached one-year+ highs overnight – India 18mon highs – Nikkei gained 30bp – Shanghai climbed 60bp – Hong Kong was led by tech +2.2% as Tencent +2.3% continues to rise, while Aussie lost 25bp, and EM gained 80bp on average.
+US futures are retreating small as WTI retreats into inventory data and earnings weighs on TGT and LOW.
+Over in Europe, a swath of red on screens, with the DAX down 1.2% as Miners under pressure and Semis heavy on ASML headers.
+Fins are retreating from recent run, losing 1.5% across the continent, while in London the FTSE is outperforming, with “Bond Proxies” of Telecom, Staples and Utes gaining flows.
+Volumes remain light, with most exchanges trading 20% light to recent trends.
+In Asia, the Nikkei rose 90bp as the Yen dropped, Shanghai was flat, while Shenzen popped 30bp — and Aussie added small, weighed by some heavyweights going ex-divvy.

+Treasury Yields remain on peaks into Bullard and “Hawkish” Fed Minutes, while Bunds nearing the zero bound as heavy selling continues.
+The DXY is continuing to rebound from yesterday’s smack, as the Kiwi and Aussie $s are getting hit, while BOJ jawboning helped the Yen weaken, but $/Y 101 just rejected.
+Ore dropped 2.5% in China, and we have Silver, Copper and Nickel all under pressure, while Gold drops on the popping greenback.
+In Energy, Oil taking a breather after its best 4day rally since April, while Gasoline is dropping 2% as much larger builds were reported in Stockpiles.
+Softs look flat to weaker across the board.

 Business Insider Emails & Alerts